ivoputzer/coinbase-pro-api/readme.md

 ```

 ## Usage
-This library allows you to use both public and private endpoints as well as the [sandbox environment](https://docs.pro.coinbase.com/#sandbox) for testing connectivity and web trading; You can learn about query parameters and responses of each rest endpoint in the [official documentation](https://docs.pro.coinbase.com).
+This library allows you to use both [public](#public-endpoints) and [private](#private-endpoints) endpoints as well as the [sandbox environment](https://docs.pro.coinbase.com/#sandbox) for testing connectivity and trading.
+You can learn about query parameters and responses of each endpoint in the [official documentation](https://docs.pro.coinbase.com).

-Configurations such as credentials and environments are read following the [npm configuration guideline](https://docs.npmjs.com/files/npmrc.html) and can be set either using an `.npmrc` file or by exporting correct environment vartiables.

 ## Public Endpoints
 Public endpoints do not require authentication and can be used right away without further configuration.